 26. Stick with generics

 Believe it or not, generic products are often the name brands in disguise.
 It is true with most store brands.
 The stores pay a fee to the big producers to have their products packaged with the store branding on them.
 That means instant savings for you – without sacrificing quality.

 27. Get a raincheck

 When you find that on-sale item it out of stock, ask for a raincheck.
-It is a voucher which will allow you to buy the item at a later date, once it is back in the store.
-Watch the expiration date on the raincheck as most are valid only for a certain period.
+It is a voucher which will allow you to buy the product at a later date, once it is back in the store.
+Watch the expiration date as most are valid only for a specified period.
 Also, not all items qualify for a raincheck, so you will need to check the sales ad to know for sure.

 28. Skip the morning coffee run

-While convenient, it can really hit the wallet hard.
+While convenient, it can hit the wallet hard.
 Make your coffee at home before you leave in the morning.
 A bonus is not taking longer to make your morning commute (or getting to sleep in a few more minutes longer).
 Using a well-insulated cup to ensure your coffee stays hot longer, so you don’t end up throwing it out.

 Taking turns driving to work saves you money not only on fuel costs but keeps the wear and tear down on your vehicle.